 Whichever way you choose to interact with RS, our award-winning RS Customer Services team is on hand to provide help and support to more than 800,000 customers when they need it most

 Open 24 hours a day, seven days a week, 365 days a year, the RS Customer Services division is crucial to helping customers get the MRO products and services they need.
 Based in Corby, around 100 employees take an average of 75,000 customer enquiries each month – via phone calls, live chat or email.

-"The overall goal of the Customer Services team is to make RS as easy to do business with as possible"Emma Botfield, Director of Customer Services for Northern Europe, RS
+"The overall goal of the Customer Services team is to make RS as easy to do business with as possible"Emma Botfield, Director of Customer Services for UK, RS

-"We provide a personal service so people talk with a human being, based in the UK, who can answer their query"Emma Botfield, Director of Customer Services for Northern Europe, RS
+"We provide a personal service so people talk with a human being, based in the UK, who can answer their query"Emma Botfield, Director of Customer Services for UK, RS

 “We’re effectively a one-stop shop for anything a customer could possibly want to know,” says Botfield.
-“We provide a personal service – not one that relies on interactive voice recognition, so people talk with a human being, based in the UK, who can answer their specific query.
+“We provide a personal service – not one that relies on interactive voice recognition – so customers can talk with a human being, who is based in the UK and can answer their specific query.
 “In the world of customer service, time is precious and every customer wants immediacy, so we will look at new technologies to support customers,” she adds.
 “But we will never move away from a personalised service being available for customers when they need us.”

 Any new customer services operative goes through 6 to 8 weeks of intense training, followed up by a mentoring programme so that good practice and the experience of more senior employees is passed on.
 “Our philosophy in terms of recruitment is based on values, beliefs and life experience rather than skills.
 That’s because we have a really robust training programme that gives people the knowledge and skills needed for the job, but they need to be the right fit for our culture.”